kamiyo/sycpiano/README.md

 sycpiano uses the Forest admin for managing the database.

 Going to `/admin` will forward you to the forest admin website.

-Use `/admin/sync` to upload/update calendar to Google calendar.

 ## Utilities